Broceliande

 His history

 At the death of the king Uther Pendragon, Bretagne was therefore without an heir.
-This loss left room for a merciless war between the contenders of the throne.
+This loss led to a merciless war between the contenders of the throne.
 To bring peace, Merlin intervened by placing the sword Excalibur into a rock.
-He then proclamed that the person who will be able to remove the sword would be the chosen heir.
+He then proclamed that the person who would be able to remove the sword would be the chosen heir.

-It’s like this that Arthur came into history, while removing the sword from the rock he became the King of Bretagne.
-But we will talk about him a bit later, he deserves a paragraph just for him!
+Thus Arthur came into history as he removed the sword from the rock : he became the King of Bretagne.
+But we will talk about him later, he deserves a paragraph just for himself !

-Years later, as they were helped by this powerful sorcerer, the history was already marked by the adventures of Arthur and the knights of the round table, Merlin met Vivivane.
+Years later, as they were helped by this powerful enchanter, the history was marked by the adventures of Arthur and the knights of the Round Table.
+Then Merlin met Vivivane.
 It took place at the heart of Broceliande’s forest.
-This famous sorcerer saw this fairy near by the water.
-He rapidly fell in love with her and started to teach her all of his secrets.
+The famous sorcerer saw the fairy near the water.
+He fell in love with her and started to teach her all of his secrets.
 Viviane took advantage of it and locked up Merlin in a magical prison while he was sleeping.
-He wasn’t upset by it, his love for the fairy was far bigger than his desire for freedoom, which announced the end of Merlin’s epos!
+He wasn’t upset by it, his love for the fairy was far bigger than his desire for freedoom, which led to the end of Merlin’s epos !

 Arthur